radiantlogic-v8/documentation-new/documentation/maintenance/applying-patches.md

 ## Overview

 Learn how to apply patches to an environment to update the version of RadiantOne Identity Data Management.

-Learn how to manage a Secure Data Connector client, including updating, troubleshooting, and reviewing client logs.
+The steps vary depending on how you have deployed the application.
+There is a section about applying patches for [SaaS Deployments](#updating-radiantone-identity-data-management---saas-deployments) and one for [Self-managed Deployments](#updating-radiantone-identity-data-management---self-managed-deployments).

 ## Updating RadiantOne Identity Data Management - SaaS Deployments